My passion is writing about love, sex, dating, and relationships. I write based on my own personal experiences and those that I relate to.

 - He never makes plans to see you; it's usually random.

-- Doesn't open up about his past.
+- He doesn't open up about his past.

 - He has no problem checking his email or answering his phone often, versus keeping his attention on you.